MecSim/MecSimCalc-docs/docs/maps/example-1.md

 # Example 1: GeoPandas

-This example provides a quick overview on how to create a `GeoDataFrame` and visual the data as a Folium map and a Matplotlib plot.
+This example provides a quick overview on how to use [GeoPandas](https://geopandas.org/en/stable/docs/user_guide.html) to create a `GeoDataFrame`, and how to visualize the data as a Folium map and a Matplotlib plot.

 <div style={{width: "100%", height: "600px", overflow: "hidden"}}><iframe src="https://mecsimcalc.com/app/4620929/map_geospatial_data" width="100%" height="100%" title="MecSimCalc" style={{position:"relative", left:"-45px", top:"-48px"}} frameBorder="0"></iframe></div>

-To start, go to [mecsimcalc.com/create](https://mecsimcalc.com/create), click on **Maps**, and select **Mapping Geospatial data**.
+To get started, go to [mecsimcalc.com/create](https://mecsimcalc.com/create), click on **Maps**, and select **Mapping Geospatial data**.

 ## Step 1: Inputs